 This is a federal grand jury who indicted him on October 25th on a charge of violence against a railroad carrier and mass transportation system resulting in death because it was on a federally funded train.

-I think it's a big part of the plan, a geoengineering plan, like maybe that's not the right word, but a political plan for the global order is to, like Larry Ellison said, drones spy on everything so that people won't deviate from the rules.
+I think it's a big part of the plan, a geoengineering plan, like maybe that's not the right word, but a political plan for the global order is to, like Larry Ellison said, drone spy on everything so that people won't deviate from the rules.

-And we have to resist that, or at least have conversations with Larry about what he means and how we could do it better because having federales on the street corner is not a good thing.
+And we have to resist that or at least have conversations with Larry about what he means and how we could do it better because having federales on the street corner is not a good thing.

-I did it in Chile.
+I did it in Chile, it's not settling.

 You need to be able to protect yourself against tyrannical law, which is why we have local governance and local police.